 These materials have served their primary purpose in the commercial market and have now been reclaimed for secondary usage.
 Post-consumer waste (PCW) materials can be paper, cloth, or metal.

-Using high-quality microfiber rags for different levels of cleaning in your business reduces the need for new cleaning materials to be manufactured.
+Using high-quality microfiber rags for different levels of cleaning in your business reduces the need for manufacturing new cleaning materials.
 You will get the same level of functionality with much lower costs while generating reduced waste.

 Install an LED Lighting System